 Mr Hanessian is US member of the ICC International Court of Arbitration; chairman of the arbitration committee of ICC-USA and US vice president of the LCIA North American users’ council.
 He is a member of the ICC commission on arbitration; the ICC task force on financial institutions and international arbitration (co-leader of investment arbitration working group); the AAA-ICDR international advisory committee and its advisory committee on Brazil; the International Arbitration Club of New York; the Spanish Arbitration Club; and the SIAC Users Council.
 He is also a founding board member of the New York International Arbitration Center.

-He is editor of ICDR Awards and Commentaries, Vol I (Juris, 2012) and Vol II (Juris, 2017 and 2018) and co-editor of International Arbitration Checklists (third edition; Juris, 2016), Gulf War Claims Reporter (ILI/Kluwer, 1998) and Baker McKenzie’s International Litigation & Arbitration Newsletter.
+He is editor of ICDR Awards and Commentaries, Vol I (Juris, 2012) and Vol II (Juris, 2020) and co-editor of International Arbitration Checklists (third edition; Juris, 2016) and Gulf War Claims Reporter (ILI/Kluwer, 1998), and adjunct professor of law at Fordham Law School.

 Mr Hanessian is recommended by Chambers Global and Chambers USA, in which he is described as “very knowledgeable and strategic in his offering of critical advice”, and an “elite lawyer” who is “very experienced, hugely knowledgeable and effective”, and "powerful advocate for clients”.
 The Legal 500 calls him “a great practitioner” with a “strong commercial profile”.
 He is also recommended by PLC’s Which Lawyer?, WWL: Arbitration and the Expert Guide to Leading Practitioners in International Arbitration (which rates him as the “best of the best” in international commercial arbitration).